xtcyclist/hash_join_codes_KNL/README.md

 ./phj [#threads] [size of the outer relation] [size of the input relation] ./cpra [#threads] [size of the outer relation] [size of the input relation]
 ```

+## Publication

+(A Study of Main-Memory Hash Joins on Many-core Processor: A Case with Intel Knights Landing Architecture)[https://dl.acm.org/citation.cfm?id=3132847.3132916]